dereuromark/cakephp-upgrade/README.md

-# CakePHP 2.x upgrade shell - improved version
+# CakePHP 2.x upgrade shell

+## Improved version (built on top)

 The original one lacks a lot of things that could be done automatically.
 Changes have been reported as ticket, but so far it has not yet made it into the official version.

 Note: Some of the following "installation" steps are only necessary upgrading from 1.x (like folder renaming).
 Do not think of them as a perfectly adjusted worklist (also don't mind the order).
 Every app, every setup is different.
 It is more a small guide to get the basics straight.

+It can also apply a lot of additional sugar and enforce coding standards etc. Those commands are not vital, but nice to have.

 ## Installation